-This year our presenters represent these 12 countries:Presenters and Presentations: (click on the title to see abstracts, photos, and biographies)
+This year our presenters represent these 12 countries:Presenters and Presentations: (click on the title to see the abstract, photos, and biographies)

 Mike Gualtieri: The Future Of Enterprise AI And Digital Decisions